 For more building information or service calls, see contact information at top right (or by scrolling down on mobile devices).
-For other federal government information, call 1-800-FED-INFO.
+For other federal government information, call 800-FED-INFO.

 Parking and Public Transportation

-Metered and non-metered street parking is nearby.
+There is no parking available in the building for the general public.
+Metered street parking is nearby.
 Public parking garages are directly across from the building.
-Public transportation is available via Valley Metro Rail [a nongovernment website].
+Public transportation is available via Valley Metro [a nongovernment website].

 History and Architecture

 Completed in 2000, the steel-and-glass building designed by Richard Meier & Partners Architects makes impressive use of natural daylight.

 Building Owners and Managers Association named it The Outstanding Building of the Year® (TOBY) – International Award, Federal Building Category – in 2009.

 - Top Five Buildings for the 21st Century, USA Magazine, 2002

 - Design Awards, Citation for Graphic Design of the Tenant Guide, U.S. General Services Administration, 2002

 - Honor Award for Architecture, American Institute of Architects, 2002